SRIRAM-VIGNESH-V/netHawk/README.md

 ## live host identification
 Live host identification using ICMP involves sending ICMP Echo Request (ping) packets to potential hosts and awaiting ICMP Echo Reply responses.
 A response indicates the host is alive.
 ICMP is commonly used for basic host reachability checks, aiding in network reconnaissance and troubleshooting.
 ## installation
 To install netHawk run the install.py file from terminal with root access.
-After successful installation run netHawk keyword in terminal to start CLI.
+After successful installation, run netHawk keyword in terminal to start CLI.
 Use netHawk-help for CLI argument definitions and functions.
 ### LICENSE
 This project is licensed under MIT-license